Skip navigation

 With Duo protection installed on both RD Web and RD Gateway, users perform Duo authentication at both RD Web and RD Gateway logon.

-RD Web Duo Authentication Prompt
+OIDC Duo Prompt

 Troubleshooting